ansys/pyensight/doc/source/calc_functions.rst

 Normally :math:`{y}^{+}`  is used to estimate or confirm the required first grid spacing for proper capturing of viscous-layer properties.
-The values are dependent on various factors,including what variables at the wall are sought, the turbulent models used, and whether the law of the wall is used.
+The values are dependent on various factors, including what variables at the wall are sought, the turbulent models used, and whether the law of the wall is used.
 For correct interpolation of the values for your application, consult a boundary-layer text.